bennyHacker/3D_Experimental/README.md

 - no way to find positions of limbs of player for collision reference
 - the game speeds up player movement when frames drop to make the game more playable.
 This however causes issues when the frameRate is incredibly low (est. < 15 fps)

+Fixes and changes:

+- fixed player movement
+- set default framerate to 50 instead of 45
+- made world size more adjustable
+- extended sky sphere